What we’re about

-This is a group primarily for those who identify as Highly Sensitive Persons (HSPs).
-More broadly, it is for anyone interested in the topic.
-This is a space where HSPs can meet to discuss high sensitivity and what it means to them.
+Welcome!
+This is an affinity group for those who identify as Highly Sensitive Persons (HSPs).
+It’s a space where HSPs can meet to discuss high sensitivity and what it means to them.
 We share our experiences, get informed on the trait, and sometimes get together elsewhere to enjoy life.
 There's a lot to share and learn.

 What are the meetings like?